UCSF Primary Care Addiction Medicine Fellowship

 Fellows, all of whom have completed another primary care residency, will receive training in the knowledge and skills essential for the scope of practice of Addiction Medicine and to develop an identity as an addiction medicine physician.
 Clinical rotations include community-based outpatient and residential treatment and hospital-based inpatient consultation.
 Core rotations and continuity clinics emphasize patient-centered communication and the integration of primary care, addiction medicine services, and harm reduction practice and policies for patients with health disparities from urban, low-income, and stigmatized populations.
 Fellows also select or design electives with their program mentors to either complement their skills and experiences or further develop specific areas of expertise.
 All trainees will complete an addiction-related mentored scholarly project, either through direct participation in research or by undertaking medical education or clinical practice quality improvement projects that make use of scientific methods.
 Fellows will also participate in the UCSF Drug Use Research Group (DURG), a city-wide seminar dedicated to research with substance-using populations.

-The training experiences of fellows are tailored to their individual interests and guided by interprofessional and interdisciplinary program faculty, ten of whom are board-certified in addiction medicine.
-Program faculty have established relationships with teaching sites that currently include:
+The training experiences of fellows are tailored to their individual interests, enriched by interprofessional team-based care, and supervised by nearly 20 interdisciplinary program faculty board-certified or eligible in addiction medicine.
+The clinical learning environment continues to grow through academic and community partnerships with teaching sites that include:

-- A wide range of community-based primary care, case management, sobering, respite, chronic pain, and addiction pharmacotherapy programs sponsored by the San Francisco Department of Public Health
+- A wide range of community-based primary care, case management, sobering, respite, chronic pain, harm reduction and addiction pharmacotherapy programs sponsored by the San Francisco Department of Public Health

-- Local, non-profit community organizations that provide integrated primary medical care and mental health services, withdrawal management, residential and outpatient addiction treatment to low-income, uninsured and under-insured, and marginalized people in San Francisco.
+- Local, non-profit community organizations that provide integrated primary medical care and mental health services, withdrawal management, harm reduction, and residential and outpatient addiction treatment to low-income, uninsured and under-insured, and marginalized people in San Francisco.

 Length of Training